Access Driving Instructor Training. Become a Driving Instructor in Hinckley or Leicester

 Don’t miss these opportunities, lots of things happen around you whilst on the road, many times these can be used as learning opportunities.

-Most of all was it correct! did it cover all and was it inline with the question asked or the situation.
+Most of all was it correct?
+Did it cover everything and was it in line with the question asked, or the situation?

 Was the pupil given appropriate and timely feedback during the session?

-If your pupil makes a mistake, it needs to be identified there and then, if it needs to be a more detailed response then follow it up as soon as safe to pulled up.
+If your pupil makes a mistake, it needs to be identified there and then, if it needs to be a more detailed response then follow it up as soon as it is safe to pull up.
 Praise your pupil, correct fault, then praise them some more, if you need to identify a fault sandwich it.

 Were the pupils queries followed up and answered?